Silva Helios Storm Lighter Review - 04/11/08

 Silva Helios Storm Lighter Review

-PLEASE NOTE, THESE FINDING WERE BASED ON AN OLD REVIEW.
+PLEASE NOTE, THESE FINDINGS WERE BASED ON AN OLD REVIEW.
 SINCE THE REVIEW THE PRODUCTS SEEM TO BE MADE OF A LOWER QUALITY!
+GREENMANBUSHCRAFT.CO.UK HAVE SINCE REMOVED THEM FROM STOCK.

 Three reviews in two days!
 I should be clear here, the reviews were done some time ago, but now is the only time I have had chance to put a few on the site.
 In total this year I have done about 70 reviews of different products for different people and companies.
 These range from custom made knives to photographic equipment, such as the Nikon D300, Nikon 105mm VR macro lens, and even a Canon 500mm prime lens.
 I will add these reviews when I get time, but today I have decided to add a short piece on the Silva Helios Storm Lighter.